 Garrett McNamara, Benjamin Sanchis and Justine Dupont set historic records on this gargantuan wave, located in the Leiria District of the historical province of Estremadura.
 Nazaré is recognised in photos around the world by its mountainous form rising out of the ocean in front of a lighthouse on the cliff.

-The most prestigious spot in Portugal, with perfect conditions all year long and an ideal offshore wind to satisfy all surfing levels.
+The most prestigious surf spot in Portugal, with perfect conditions all year round and an ideal offshore wind to satisfy all surfing levels.
 If it’s your first time on a surfboard, Praia do Cero in the bay north of Peniche is the ideal choice.
 Those with a little more experience may want to descend to the south of Peniche and check out Molhe Leste, or Banana Beach which is ideal for a bit of barrel training.

-Coxos is located next to the town of Ericeira and is surf-world famous for its long, fast and tricky right-hander, making it a wave reserved for experienced surfers.
-The best time to get there is from autumn to winter, but beware because despite what the blazing sun may make you think the water is pretty cold, roughly between 12 °C and 18 °C, so have your booties and warm wetsuit at the ready!
+Coxos is located next to the town of Ericeira and is surf-world famous for its long, fast and tricky right-hander, making it a spot all-but reserved for experienced surfers.
+The best time to go there is from autumn to winter, but beware because despite what the blazing sun may make you think, the water is pretty cold, roughly between 12 °C and 18 °C, so have your booties and warm wetsuit at the ready!

 Praia de Carcavelos

 The next spot on our list, attached to the municipality of Cascais, is only a few minutes from the capital city of Lisbon.
 The waves of Carcavelos are suitable for amateurs as well as more experienced surfers.
 It is said that this is where Portuguese surfing was born, in the clear water of an idyllic spot that also annually hosts a qualifying round of the World Surf League.
 However, this beach is one of the busiest in the region so try to arrive early to avoid tussling for a wave.

 Take a look at our surfing activities near lisbon.